 When you bring a magnet in contact with a metal paper clip the paper clip becomes magnetized.
 When the magnet and paper clip are separated, the paper clip no longer retains its temporary, or induced, magnetism.
 Soft iron, alloys of iron and nickel, common steel, and some types of stainless steel can all be easily magnetized, even in a weak field.

 When these materials are in the vicinity of the compass and rotate with the compass, they become magnetized and demagnetized depending on their orientation to the earth’s magnetic field.
 Instead of seeing a constant field that would produce a perfect circle as the compass turns, the compass sees a field of varying magnitude that maps an elliptical shape.
 This induced magnetism gives rise to a heading accuracy error as shown in the example of Figure 2.

 Figure 2 – Soft Iron Heading Error

 When the compass is rotated in a level plane, the error varies sinusoidally and produces two cycles per revolution of the compass.
-In the figure, peaks are located at 45°, 135°, 225°, and 315° because the gain error is aligned with the Y axis, which would be the major axis of the ellipse.
-In real world applications, the major axis could be aligned at any angle.
+In the figure, peaks are located at 45°, 135°, 225°, and 315° because the gain error is aligned with an axis, and there are no hard-iron errors (so the errors at 0, 90, 180 and 270 are zero).
+In real world applications, the ellipse axis could be aligned at any angle.

 In three dimensions, the locus of points would map to an ellipsoid instead of a perfect sphere.
 In this case, a 3×3 matrix of gain coefficients is needed to compensate.
 A minimum of 12 independent measurements is needed to determine 9 soft-iron gains and 3 hard-iron offsets.